 A recently deceased country couple must deal with the new urban couple that has moved into their house.
 They must also deal with the urban couple’s Goth daughter and the crude bio-exorcist Betelgeuse.

 This is a good film to gently introduce the fearful to horror.
-It’s an utterly charming film.
+It’s utterly charming.

 Starring Alec Baldwin (Talk Radio), Geena Davis (The Long Kiss Goodnight), Winona Ryder (Edward Scissorhands), Michael Keaton (Batman), Jeffrey Jones (Ferris Bueller’s Day Off), and Catherine O’Hara (Schitt’s Creek).
 It has a great supporting case including Sylvia Sidney (Mars Attacks!) and Glenn Shadix (Demolition Man).